 Tested using Intel’s RVP platform with LPDDR5X memory

 The semiconductor was benchmarked with Intel’s Reference Validation Platform (RVP).
-The setup includes 16 GB of LPDDR5X memory, an Alder Lake-era ADL-P frame, and four SK hynix H58G56BK8BX068-418A modules rated at 7467 MHz.
+The setup includes 16 GB of LPDDR5X memory assembled with an ADL-P frame and four SK hynix H58G56BK8BX068-418A modules rated at 7467 MHz.

 Early performance appears limited

-The ES processor was also evaluated in CPU-Z’s single-threaded and multi-threaded configurations.
-However, the results did not meet retail hardware standards.
+The ES processor was also evaluated in CPU-Z’s single-threaded and multi-threaded benchmarks.
 Power readings show a 25 W PL1 target, 65 W PL2, and a high 160 W PL4 limit, with the chip capped at a 100°C TjMax.

-Intel, however, has promised to provide more details about Panther Lake at CES 2026.
+Intel intends to provide full details on Panther Lake at CES 2026.